arthurmilliken/strahdo_mojado/_notes.md

 ---

 Thanks again to the amazing crew at Butcher Bird Studios, and thanks go to Gregoire Lourme for the dramatic track "Orphanage" which we heard at the beginning of this episode, and to the Devil Music Company for "Find You" which we are listening to right now.
-This is a Wet Maynard Production.
+This is a Wet Maynard production.

 ------
 Episode 12: Dream Pastries